Freeze-in Production of Non-Abelian Millicharged Vector Dark Matter: Plasmons Decay into Vector Dark Matter

-We note that it may be interesting to extend the above calculation to the dark plasmon case $ Z^{\prime \, *} \to W^p W^m$ in the hidden heat bath.
-We expect that this is not significant due to the smallness of $\delta \textrm{ and } g_D$ and will ignore it here.
+It may be interesting to extend the above analysis to include the dark plasmon decay process $Z^{\prime *} \to W^p W^m$ in the hidden heat bath as an additional freeze-in production channel.
+However, we expect this contribution to be minuscule due to the smallness of $g_D$ and therefore ignore it here.